-The estimate of unmet ER needs as of February 2022 was \$2.5 billion across 230 events.
+The estimate of nationwide unmet ER needs as of January 2023 was \$2.4 billion.

 What benefits will be provided to the American public through this request and why is this program necessary?

 ER program funds are critical to maintaining mobility and safety for the American public following a disaster.
 Natural disasters and catastrophes that destroy highways and bridges are unpredictable events and can occur anywhere in the country.
 The ER program provides funding to States, Federal Land Management Agencies, and Tribal governments for the repair and reconstruction of Federal-aid highways and roads on Federal lands following a disaster.
 The ER Program supports the Secretary's priorities by returning damaged roads and bridges to safe operating conditions, improving damaged roads and bridges by upgrading to current design standards, and, when eligible, improving resiliency.